jeffpar/pcjs.v1/apps/pdp10/diags/ka10/dakaf/README.md

 9.0	LISTING

-							MAINDEC-10-DAKAG.TXT
+							MAINDEC-10-DAKAF.TXT
 							PAGE 3

 1.0	ABSTRACT

-	THIS PDP-10 KA10 BASIC INSTRUCTION DIAGNOSTIC IS THE SEVENTH IN A SERIES OF PDP-10 KA10 PROCESSOR DIAGNOSTICS.
+	THIS PDP-10 KA10 BASIC INSTRUCTION DIAGNOSTIC IS THE SIXTH IN A SERIES OF PDP-10 KA10 PROCESSOR DIAGNOSTICS.
-	THE DIAGNOSTIC TESTS THE PUSH, POP, XCT AND BASIC SHIFT ROTATE INSTRUCTIONS.
+	THE DIAGNOSTIC TESTS THE BOOLE, HWT AND TEST INSTRUCTIONS.

 2.0	REQUIREMENTS